-Sunflowers (Helianthus) may be one of the most recognizable flowers in the world.
-Even the most horticulturally challenged person has little trouble recognizing the oversized plant, some as tall as 10 feet or more, with dinner-plate-sized flowers that contain bright yellow petals surrounding a dark center.
-While yellow is the most common color, some varieties have maroon, brown or orange flowers.
+Sunflowers (Helianthus spp.) may be one of the most recognizable flowers in the world.
+Even the most horticulturally challenged person has little trouble recognizing these plants, some as tall as 10 feet or more, with dinner-plate-sized flowers that contain bright yellow petals surrounding a dark center.
+While yellow is the most common color, other varieties have maroon, brown, or orange flowers.

 Sunflowers grow quickly, reaching maturity in a few short months.
 The plant provides blooms from midsummer to early fall.
 This low-maintenance plant does require regular watering to become established, but it can tolerate brief spans of drought.

 Sunflowers are very easy to grow from seed, reaching maturity in a few short months.
 They require regular watering at first but little maintenance once they are established.